Skip to main content

 Can I copy and paste my data without creating connected views?

 Yes.
 To do so, copy the table and paste into the canvas where you would like the new table.
-You will immediately be prompted with a Paste Options window, where you can select to Create connected views or Duplicate data.
-If you would like to paste without creating another view, choose to Duplicate data.
+You will immediately be prompted with a Paste Options window, where you can select to Create duplicate or create Connected view.
+If you would like to paste without creating another view, choose Create duplicate.
 The new table will not be connected to the original table.
+Learn more about copy/pasting tables here.

 Can I turn my base table into a different view type?